Let’s take a minute to talk about the importance of the pre-session warm up.

 What is this, you might ask?
 This is the photographer-child interaction time that occurs before we begin the session.
-I always suggest that you show up a little bit early, maybe 15 minutes, to your session so we have this time to get to warm up to each other.
-Especially with young children, it’s going to be a little bit scary interacting with someone they’ve never met before, especially with a big camera.
-I want to ensure I can really show off your child’s personality, so I want him or her to be comfortable with me and with the environment.
+It’s always unnerving interacting with someone you’ve never met, especially for children.
+Add in a big camera, and it goes to an entirely new level.
+I want to ensure I can really show off your child’s personality.
+The pre-session warm up is important because it will help them to be comfortable with me and the environment.

 Keep everything relaxed and normal

-If I were to just throw them into the middle of the session and there’s this stranger with a camera jumping around trying to get them to look and smile, your child is going to tense up and there may even be confusion.
-I really just want everything to be relaxed, fun and run smoothly.
+Throwing your child into a session with a stranger trying to get them to look and smile, can cause them to tense up.
+I really want everything to be relaxed, fun and run smoothly.

 Come early to give your child time to warm up

-If you can arrive early, this will give me time to introduce myself to your child and let them warm up to me, and to try to get a vibe on how the session will go.
-Some children warm up right away, while others need the entire warm up time to start to feel comfortable and come out of their shells.
-And that’s OK.
+I suggest that you arrive to your session 15 minutes early to allow time to get to know each other.
+This will give me time to introduce myself to your child and let them warm up to me.
+Some children relax right away, while others need the entire warm up time to come out of their shells.
+And that’s OK too.

-Once we’ve done a session and your child realizes that I’m not scary and we have fun together, the next session shouldn’t need much warm up time at all, if any.
+Once we’ve done a session, your child will see that I’m not so scary, and we have fun together.
+Your next session shouldn’t need much warm up time at all, if any.
 But for the very first session together, it is a must.